 Lulu and the Rabbit Next Door by Hilary McKay

 This is one of my favorite easy chapter books!
 Lulu and her cousin help their neighbor Arthur learn to love and care for his (neglected) rabbit.
-She doesn’t want her neighbor to feel badly so she writes the rabbit little notes with helpful gifts signed from her own pet rabbit named Thumper.
+She doesn’t want her neighbor to feel bad so she writes the rabbit little notes with helpful gifts signed from her own pet rabbit named Thumper.
 It’s a kind way to show Arthur how to take care of his new pet.

 Mouse Scouts: Make a Difference by Sarah Dillard